 Wednesday evenings: 7 pm-9:30 pm, starting in September 2017

 For more information, contact email@example.com for further information

 Genealogy Sessions: Genealogy Sessions are the last Sunday of the month from 1-4 pm or by appointment, call the Center at 773-282-7035.
 Can’t make a session?
 Call the Library to make an appointment.

 Irish American Heritage Center Great Irish Books Club

-On the second Sunday of the month on most months, book lovers come together to discuss great Irish and Irish-American writers.
-For more information, contact Virginia Gibbons at email@example.com
+On the second Sunday of the month on most months, join the Club, led by Virginia Gibbons to discuss great Irish and Irish-American writers.
+There are no fees and perfect attendance is not required.

 Like us on Facebook:

 The Buy a Box initiative needs your support to preserve our Irish heritage and is a way to honor family and friends, as we will place their names on the box exterior.
 These acid-free boxes prevent further damage from the environment and other books on the shelves.

 Ask our Librarians about preserving our valuable and fragile rare books against further damage.
 Your generous contribution is greatly appreciated.
 Boxes are $20 each.